 Terrain: The long way is a paved steep track, and the short way is mostly dirt stairs through bush.

 This is one of my favorite views in Sydney.
 Barrenjoey Head is at the very tip-top of the northern beaches, and offers a wonderful view down the isthmus-like stretch of land between Palm Beach and the Pittwater inlet and also of a very cliffy coastline to the north.
 You walk along a sandy path from the parking lot, veer left to walk along the inlet beach for a bit, and then have a choice to take a longer paved way or take the shorter way with stairs straight up the hill.
 We took the long way up and the short way down, which I recommend!
 Soak up some sun at the lighthouse, explore the bush, and make sure to get some good photos because the view is unreal.
-I wrote a post with very specific directions on how to get there here!
+I wrote a post with very specific directions on how to get to the Palm Beach Lighthouse Walk Here!

 Long Reef Point